The State Of Play

 Two of the distinguishing characteristics of that nation were 1) functioning as a collaborative kingdom of priests under God’s direct leadership (Exodus 19), and 2) living in the awareness of his presence (Exodus 33).

 Collaboration in God’s presence was key to this nation of Abraham’s descendents blessing other nations.

 The Problem Is, We Have Gotten Distracted

-Like Israel, Christians have tended toward imitating surrounding cultures instead of preserving our identity as a nation of priests.
+Like Israel, Christians have tended toward imitating their surrounding cultures instead of preserving their identity as a nation of priests.

 We live in a consumer society, in a culture of big, loud, and fast brands where production and performance trump stillness and significance.

 It is very tempting to make our faith fashionable and attempt to harness these elements of cultural influence to accomplish the work of God.